What is an Customer Service Manager?

 As a Customer Service Manager, you will work across many industries and will be responsible for improving your service/product based on customer feedback and ensuring your customers are happy.
 You will most likely manage a team of Customer Service Advisors and will be liable for meeting targets.

-- Finding ways to measure customer satisfaction and improve services
+• Identifying methods to gauge customer satisfaction and enhance services

-- Managing a team of customer service staff
+• Overseeing a team of customer service representatives

 Responsibilities

-As a customer service manager, you’ll need to:
+As a customer service manager, your role involves:

-- Provide help to customers using your organisation’s products or services
+• Assisting customers with your organisation’s products or services

-- Develop feedback or complaints procedures for customers to use
+• Creating feedback and complaints procedures for customers

 Salary